 - Two monographs; twelve articles; seven book chapters; one edited book

-- Third monograph (a history of creative writing programmes) and second edited book under review
+- Third monograph (a history of creative writing programmes) forthcoming with Oxford University Press (2022)

 - Editorial Board member for Palgrave Material Modernisms series (2019-); Anthem Book History series (2016-)

-- Reviewed full manuscripts (Columbia UP, U of Massachusetts P, Ashgate/ Routledge, Palgrave Macmillan) and journal articles for PMLA, Book History, Post45, the Journal of Wyndham Lewis Studies and Archives & Manuscripts.
+- Reviewed full manuscripts (Columbia UP, U of Massachusetts P, Ashgate/ Routledge, Palgrave Macmillan) and journal articles for American Literary History, Archives & Manuscripts, Book History, ELH, Journal of Modern Literature, Journal on Computing and Cultural Heritage, Journal of Wyndham Lewis Studies, Literature & History, PMLA, Post45.

 Advisory board member and other academic service: